Michail Ryklin: Provenance and early years

 Michail Kusmitsch Ryklin was born in Leningrad (as it was known at that time) during the aftermath of the Great Patriotic War.
 Kusma Ryklin, his father, was a military physician.
-His mother, Stalina, was the daughter of Sergei Tschaplin, a young Soviet intelligence officer who had fallen foul of the leader and died, probably during 1942, in the camps.
+His mother, Stalina, was the daughter of Sergei Tschaplin, a young Soviet NKVD officer who died, probably during 1942, in the camps.

-In 1965 the family relocated to Moscow.
+In 1965, the family relocated to Moscow.

 Education of a philosopher

-After studying Philosophy and Aesthetics Ryklin graduated with a first degree in 1971 from the Philosophy faculty at Moscow State University, where his teachers included Merab Mamardashvili.
+After studying Philosophy and Aesthetics, Ryklin graduated with a first degree in 1971 from the Philosophy faculty at Moscow State University, where his teachers included Merab Mamardashvili.
 A postgraduate degree from the Institute of Philosophy followed in 1977.
-In 1978 he successfully defended his doctoral dissertation in History of Philosophy.
+In 1978, he successfully defended his doctoral dissertation in History of Philosophy.
 His doctoral work concerned the genesis of the juxtaposition between nature and culture in the works of Claude Lévi-Strauss (and indirectly Jean-Jacques Rousseau who provides Lévi-Strauss with his starting point for this theme).
 He worked during this period as a research assistant, first at the Institute of Philosophy and then at the Soviet Social Sciences Research Institute in Moscow.
-In 1984 he returned to the Institute of Philosophy, now as a senior researcher.
+In 1984, he returned to the Institute of Philosophy, now as a senior researcher.